-- Short-term inpatient physical therapy and rehabilitation services.
+• Short-term inpatient physical therapy and rehabilitation services.
 Covered when reasonable and necessary to correct a condition that is the result of a disease, injury or congenital physical deformity that inhibits normal function.
-Prior authorization is required.
-For out-of-network services, inpatient coverage is limited to 60 days per Calendar Year. - Radiation therapy. - Speech therapy.
+Precertification is required.
+For out-of-network services, inpatient coverage is limited to 60 days per Calendar Year.

+- Radiation therapy. - Speech therapy.
 When prescribed by a physician (M.D.) and provided by a licensed speech pathologist for treatment resulting from autism, stroke, tumor removal, injury or congenital anomalies of the oropharynx.
-Coverage for services provided by an in-network provider is not subject to benefit limits.
-For out-of-network providers, there is a benefit limit of 30 visits per Calendar Year. - Expanded speech therapy.
-When prescribed by a physician (M.D.) and provided by a licensed speech pathologist for treatment resulting from causes other than those specified is a covered service and is subject to a benefit limit of 30 visits per covered person per Calendar Year in-network or out-of-network, subject to prior authorization.
+Coverage for services provided by an in-network provider is not subject to benefit limits. - Expanded speech therapy.
+When prescribed by a physician (M.D.) and provided by a licensed speech pathologist for treatment resulting from causes other than those specified is a covered service and is subject to a benefit limit of 30 visits per covered person per Calendar Year in-network or out-of-network.